bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/trinity_document.md

        "for sof", "cult", "DTC", "skais"]
 image: "/Resources/files/operation_trinity.jpg"
 ---

 # Operation_Trinity_Analysis.xslx

-> It is said that Trinity is intact.
+> "It is said that Trinity is intact."

 This file was introduced in an update on 19-06-2024.
 It confirms that there is lore for the ARG hidden in BMTH's music since [Amo](../music/amo).